MelvDouc/reactfree-jsx/README.md

 <div
   $init={(element) => {
     console.log(
-      "I can interact with this element using normal JS inside this function.", );
+      "I can interact with this element using normal JS inside this function."
+    );
   }}
 >